-But is there any science behind these learning styles?
+But is there real science behind this?

 According to Coffield et al (p.
 35), “There is simply no evidence that the model is either a desirable basis for learning or the best use of investment, teacher time, initial teacher education and professional development.”